intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/device-driven-social-integrity-network-with-data-validation-and-identity-verification.md

 ### Integrating with the Social Integrity Network

-One of the foundational capabilities of the described technology is its seamless integration with a social integrity network.
+One of the foundational capabilities of the described technology is its seamless social networking integration with a social integrity network.
 Through this, a range of computing systems can access and communicate over this network.
 This integration ensures that data, though sourced from different sub-systems, can be effectively managed and controlled, providing a harmonized interface for a variety of entities.

 ### Dynamic Data Management and Interaction